Senior Curriculum

 English

-At Palmers Green High School one of the English Department’s strongest principles is a belief in the value of independent learning.
-This is built into the curriculum from Year 7 to Year 11.
-Pupils are taught in small groups which helps each girl develop greater confidence and discover her voice within a secure and supportive environment.
+One of the English Department’s strongest principles is a belief in the value of independent learning and oracy and this is built into the curriculum from Year 7 to Year 11.
+The fact that they are encouraged to engage with their own learning journeys, as well as to share and debate their views, helps each girl develop greater confidence and discover her voice within a secure and supportive environment.

 Read more